 Yes.
 The law specifically states “in one health class.”
 CPR/AED instruction is found in the

-Washington K-12 Health and Fitness State Learning Standards under grade level expectation (GLE) 2.4.2: Evaluates emergency situations, ways to prevent injuries, and demonstrates skills to respond appropriately and safely.
+Washington K-12 Health and Physical Education State Learning Standards under grade level expectation (GLE) 2.4.2: Evaluates emergency situations, ways to prevent injuries, and demonstrates skills to respond appropriately and safely.
 Chooses and demonstrates first-aid procedures that are appropriate for basic life support and automated external defibrillation (AED), caring for bone and joint emergencies, caring for cold and heat injuries, and responding to medical emergencies.

 Rebecca Cavanaugh, Interim Health Services Supervisor, (360) 725-6040,

 Marissa Rathbone, Health and Physical Education Specialist, (360) 725-4977,

 American Heart Association (AHA)

 - Risk Management AED Manual and Sudden Cardiac Arrest (SCA) Information Sheet